Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

-And they know what to fill it with, because perhaps of the unique shape or color of the container, or maybe brief instructions are engraved right onto the container.)
+And they know what to fill it with, perhaps because of the unique shape or color of the container, or maybe brief instructions are engraved right onto the container.

 A production kanban will typically include information such as part number, batch size, setup time, run time, container type, upstream producing operation, downstream receiving operation, and any other information needed for the supplying operation to know what to produce, in what quantity, and where to deliver it.

 When Change Over Time has not yet been reduced enough to produce a single bin at a time (or when an upstream process requires change overs), then a signal kanban is used to trigger production of a specified number of containers when a reorder point is reached.A colored metal triangle often serves as a signal kanban.

 A sequenced pull ball is a kanban signal used in a special way that eliminates the need for the supermarket storage of items between processes.

 The supplying process produces a specified quantity (often one unit) to quickly fill the customer order.